Home Tips and guides VPN and Broadband Guide for UK Users: Privacy, Security, and Streaming in 2026

 – Uses one “simultaneous connection” per device

-Best for: Most users
+<strong>Best for:strong> Most users

-Setup Example (NordVPN on Windows):
+<strong>Setup Example (NordVPN on Windows):strong>

 • Download NordVPN app from nordvpn.com